-Trump Dismisses Charges Against Him As 'Impeachment Lite' — Is He Right?
+'Impeachment Lite'?
+How Articles Against Trump Compare To Clinton's And Nixon's

 "In his conduct of the office of President of the United States and in violation of his constitutional oath faithfully to execute the office of President of the United States and, to the best of his ability, preserve, protect, and defend the Constitution of the United States, and in violation of his constitutional duty to take care that the laws be faithfully executed—Donald J. Trump has directed the unprecedented, categorical, and indiscriminate defiance of subpoenas issued by the House of Representatives pursuant to its 'sole Power of Impeachment'."

-Republicans would argue that Clinton and Nixon committed statutory crimes that were outlined in the articles of impeachment, and therefore, his impeachment was more serious.
-Democrats believe Trump's abuse of power is worse than Clinton.
+Republicans would argue that Clinton and Nixon committed statutory crimes that were outlined in the articles of impeachment, and therefore, their impeachment cases were more serious.
+Democrats believe Trump's abuse of power is worse than Clinton's.

 "If it's lying about sex," longtime Rep. Zoe Lofgren of California said, "we could put Stormy Daniels' case ahead of us."